The Communications Market: Digital Radio Report 2014

 1.1 Basis of report publication

-The Action Plan emphasises that digital radio switchover should begin only when the market is ready and that it should be predominantly consumer-led.
-The Action Plan stated that a decision on setting a date for digital radio switchover will be made when the following criteria are met:
+The Government stated that a decision on whether to set a date for digital radio switchover would be considered when the following criteria are met:

 - when 50% of all radio listening is via digital platforms; and

 - when national DAB coverage is comparable to FM, and local DAB reaches 90% of the population and all major roads.

 The Action Plan was finalised in November 2013, and on 16 December 2013 DCMS announced that while there had been steady growth in digital listening, it was not yet the time to commit to a switchover.
 The last version of the Digital Radio Action Plan was published in January 2014.